su1nta/su1nta/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently recovering the trauma from my first Hackathon
+- 🔭 I’m currently participating on MLH Global Hack Week: Web3!
-- 🌱 I’m currently learning Web Development from [The Odin Project](https://github.com/TheOdinProject)
+- 🌱 I’m currently confused about Web and Linux
 <!-- - 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help with AOSP projects and custom rom development
 - 💬 Ask me about Arch Linux